AI-Safety-Awareness-Foundation/aisaf/content/workshopday-specific-locations/april-2025/atlanta.md

 ---
-title: Apr 27th AI Workshop Day Milwaukee Location
+title: Apr 27th AI Workshop Day Atlanta Location
-workshopdate: Apr 27th, 1 p.m.
-Central
+workshopdate: Apr 27th, 2 p.m.
+Eastern
 workshoplocation: TBD
 temporalstatus: future
 detailstobedetermined: false
 listindex: -1
 ---

 This is a free workshop open to the public for all levels of experience with AI.
-We’ll give a quick overview of the current state of AI capabilities, with a focus on how much has changed in the last 5 months, as well as where AI is going over the next 1‑5 years.
+We’ll give a quick overview of the current state of AI capabilities, with a focus on how much has changed in the last 5 months, as well as where AI is going over the next 1–5 years.

 The purpose of this workshop is to give a broad introduction to risks and benefits of current and near‑future AI systems as well as how AI researchers at top AI companies view the future of AI development.